level2-gis/gisapp/README.md

 * using external API services for geocoding, reverse geocoding and getting point elevation data
 * [plugins](https://github.com/uprel/gisapp/wiki/8.-Plugins) support, currently available: Google StreetView, SimpleAction and [**Editor**](http://level2.si/product/editor-for-extended-qgis-web-client/)
 * layer and group context menu with Zoom to layer extent, Open attribute data, Data Export and Properties
-* layer table synchronized with current map view (optional)
+* layer table synchronized with current map view
 * geolocation button (you have to install SSL certificate to use this - [Read more](http://level2.si/2017/07/geolocation-using-chrome/))
 * legend in layer tree
 * separating project settings and code